College Fairs 101

 - What is the tuition?
 Students asking this probably want to know the total costs.
-You can refer them to the Fact & Figures brochure; total costs for 2012-2013 are as follows:
+You can refer them to the Fact & Figures brochure; total estimated costs for 2017-2018 are as follows:

 - How big is Marist?
 There are approximately 5,442 undergraduates and 1,000 graduate students.
 (Refer students to the enrollment figures in the "General Marist Statistics" section of the Facts & Figures brochure, which also provides maximum class size and student-faculty ratio.)